 By 1901, William (1845) had moved to the then suburbia of Catford and was living at 157 Brownhill Road, with his new wife.
 His sons from the first marriage were all close by – William (1867) was living at 144 Laleham Road, Catford, and had a daughter, also Annie, who had been born in Southwark around 1894 and a son, also William John, born around 1897 in Catford.
 His brother, Cornelius was living just around the corner at 45 Farley Road, like his brother he was listed as a builder in the census – although the family history notes that he was an ‘administrator and designer of the houses.’
 The youngest brother, George, carried the same ‘trade’ in his census listing in 1901 and was a few minutes away from his brothers at 155 Hither Green Lane.

-By 1906, the firm, now including the ‘Sons’ were at 13 Manor Lane, now 89/91 after Redruth Road became part of Manor Lane.
-They were using it as an estate office for various developments in the area; William (1867) seems to have lived there and had another son Harold who was born there.
-It is on the corner of Manor Lane and Handen Road and is now a convenience store.
+By early 1904, probably before, the firm, now including the ‘Sons’ were at 13 Manor Lane, now 89/91 after Redruth Road became part of Manor Lane (5) They were using it as an estate office for various developments in the area; William (1867) seems to have lived there and had another son Harold who was born there.
+It is on the corner of Manor Lane and Handen Road and was a convenience store up until around 2018 when it became a nursery.
 Given the similarity of some of the architectural details, it would not be surprising if the property was build by the Scudamores.
+The same is true of shops 103 to 109 Manor Lane which are of the same style.

-There were advertisements in the London Press for four bedroom homes at rents of £40 a year (1).
+There were advertisements in the London Press in 1906 for four bedroom homes at rents of £40 a year (6), presumably in the now well established Effingham Road.

-While it isn’t completely clear which houses these referred to, within a year or two they were advertising homes for sale on what they referred to as the Manor Park Estate (2).
+Within a year or two they were advertising homes for sale on what they referred to as the Manor Park Estate (7).

 The Manor Park Estate would seem to include roads like Thornwood, Chalcroft (below) and Kellerton Roads along with parts of Manor Lane, Manor Lane Terrace and Manor Park – the last three were all to become home to family members once the building work was completed.